 TENSILE STRENGTH is the measure of the force or stress required to pull something (resistance to lengthwise stress) to the point where it breaks or before permanent deformation results.
 Usually it is the maximum amount of tensile stress that it can be subjected to before failure, although the definition of failure can vary according to material type and design methodology.
+Tensile testing is an important materials test to select a specific material for an application, for quality control, and to predict how a material will react to varying forces.

 In the fields of material science, mechanical engineering and structural engineering there are three typical definitions of tensile strength: